yjzhng-crick/nf-ont-call-variants/README.md

 ### Other steps

 1. Get FASTQ quality metrics with `fastqc`.
-2. Generate alignment statistics with `samtools stats`.
+2. Generate alignment statistics and plots with `samtools stats`.
 2. Map to genome FASTA using `bowtie2` because `minimap2` logs are not compatible with `multiqc`.
 This way, some kind of alignment metrics are possible.
 3. Compile the logs of processing steps into an HTML report with `multiqc`.